Ho-Ro/nanovna-tools/README.md

 # Toolbox for NanoVNA
-Small NanoVNA program(s) for scripting and automatisation
+Small NanoVNA program(s) for scripting and automatisation, developed on Debian stable (bullseye), but every other Linux/Unix system should work too.
+Windows and Mac are untested due to missing HW.

 ## capture_nanovna.py